Guide to Content Marketing for Lead Generation

 - Design the most satisfying landing page possible for that searcher

-As I break down each phase, describing what’s involved, I’ll also share some of the metrics my team tracks that tell us whether our content marketing efforts are truly generating qualified leads.
+As I break down each phase, describing what’s involved, I’ll also share some of the benchmarks and metrics my team tracks that tell us whether our content marketing efforts are truly generating qualified leads.

 Phase 1: Target Transactional Keywords with the Right Search Intent